nhsconnect/prm-practice-migration-staging/guide/02-technical-survey.md

 Any incompatible equipment may be replaced prior to Go-Live or on Go-Live day.

-This is also a good opportunity to check and update the practice asset register of all hardware so that it is up to date as this will be useful to have on go live.
+This is also a good opportunity to check and update the practice asset register of all hardware so that it is up to date as this will be useful to have on Go-Live.